gjwgit/rattleng/assets/markdown/welcome.md

 ## Resources

-Rattle is well covered in the book **Data Mining with Rattle and R** (https://bit.ly/rattle_data_mining).
-The concept of R templates for data science was introduced in **The Essentials of Data Science** (https://bit.ly/essentials_data_science).
+The original Rattle is well covered in the book **Data Mining with Rattle and R** (https://bit.ly/rattle_data_mining).
+The concept of R templates for data science, upon which the R back-end is based, was introduced in **The Essentials of Data Science** (https://bit.ly/essentials_data_science).
 Both books are available from Amazon.
 The [Desktop Data Science Survival Guide](https://survivor.togaware.com/datascience) includes Rattle